 The above sign is plastered prominently on the venue door at The Trades in Hebden Bridge, Yorkshire, my favourite small venue.

 It’s a welcome sign in my opinion; I’m one of those gig goers who gets (inwardly) grumpy if there are people talking while the band are on.
 That’s not to say the audience have to be completely silent throughout a live performance but I’ve had many a gig spoiled by incessant talking.
 I’m referring to the degree of chatter that doesn’t just take place between numbers but rumbles on regardless, without pause; a low-level irritant that always manages to make its presence felt, no matter how loud the band.
 I’ve found myself wondering why people even bother to spend their hard-earned money on tickets when all they really wanted was a good old catch-up in the pub.
-It doesn’t seem to matter either if the band are playing at tinnitus-inducing level – those talkers will just up their own volume in order to get their crucially important story- latest purchase from Primark, level of drunkeness the night before – across to their mate.
+It doesn’t seem to matter either if the band are playing at tinnitus-inducing levels – those talkers will just up their own volume in order to communicate their crucially important story – latest purchase from Primark, level of drunkenness the night before – to their mate.

 I have on occasion asked talkers to keep it down – if I think I’m not going to end up involved in an almighty altercation, that is.
 Sometimes it has worked; other times I’ve been the recipient of a dirty look, after which the talkers carry on regardless.
 At that point there’s nothing else to do but slink off and find yourself another spot.

 That’s the usual number-one rule, it’s where the lurkers and drinkers hang out.
 I recall one Richard Hawley gig where he made several mentions of the noisy talkers at the back of Shepherd’s Bush Empire.
 The best place to be is at the front, hanging over the barrier – if you can get there early enough to secure a spot.
 The negative to this is that the sound won’t be as good as further back in the room where the sound coalesces, but you can’t have it all ways.